tomjuggler/tomjuggler.github.io/index.md

 [SmartPoi Android App](https://github.com/tomjuggler/SmartPoi-Android-App) and [SmartPoi ESP8266 Firmware](https://github.com/tomjuggler/SmartPoi-Firmware):

 My 6 year long project to create the worlds first WiFi Streaming Graphic Poi.
 Used in many shows, I even sold a pair.
 This is the project where I learned the most.
 A bit of a mess but it works!
 Check out the write up here: [https://www.circusscientist.com/smart-poi-overview/](https://www.circusscientist.com/smart-poi-overview/)

+This project is busy being updated to a web based version, "Magic Poi" which currently lives here: [http://magicpoi.circusscientist.com](http://magicpoi.circusscientist.com)

 [Arduino EEProm](https://github.com/tomjuggler/EepromOnOffLedExample):